 Students apply creativity and technology to create visual design, multimedia projects, and web projects, using industry-standard software.
-Work-based learning experiences allow students to apply layout and design techniques in real-world situations.
 Students create portfolios that include a résumé, certifications earned, and a variety of projects produced in the course.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.